romcal/romcal/README.md

 # Romcal

-Utility library that outputs the Liturgical Calendar used by the Roman Rite (Western Church)
+Utility library that outputs the Liturgical Calendar used by the Roman Rite (Western Church) for Node JS v6 and above.

 ## Contributing to romcal